AMM Awards Program

 The Association of Manitoba Museums’ Awards Program, established in 2012 (the AMM's 40th Anniversary), promotes and celebrates excellence in preserving and presenting Manitoba’s heritage.

 There are two Awards available: The Award of Excellence and the Award of Merit.

-*Nominations made after this date will be considered for the conference in 2018.
+*Nominations can be made at any time, but those received after this date will be considered for presentation next year.

 Award of Excellence

 The Award of Excellence recognizes outstanding projects and achievements, from its institutional members, that demonstrate and maintain high standards in the following areas of museum practice.
 Up to three awards may be issued annually.
 Projects completed within two years of the nomination deadline are eligible.